linkerd/rfc/design/0005-rust-profiling.md

 # Title

-Contribution Name: (Profiling to Linkerd Rust controllers)
+Add Profiling to the Linkerd Policy Controller

 ## Problem